marcmascarell/artificer/README.md

 Current state warning
 ----
-Please don't use this package on production as it is under development.
+It is under development.
+Use at your own risk.

 Features
 ----